modleao/project1/README.md

   6. Verify Installation
   ---
 ## User Guide
-  ### to ''Create a Project'' open jira and Log In to Jira then Access the Projects Menu then Select "Create Project" and Choose a Project Template, Configure Project Details after that Set Up Project Settings then you can Start Adding Issues.
+  ### to ''*Create a Project*'' open jira and Log In to Jira then Access the Projects Menu then Select "Create Project" and Choose a Project Template, Configure Project Details after that Set Up Project Settings then you can Start Adding Issues.
 :white_check_mark:
  - [ ] Log In to Jira
 - [ ] Access the Projects Menu